A big concern for husky owners is why their husky runs away and of course, how to prevent it from happening in the first place!

 5 Reasons Why Your Husky Runs Away

-It’s crucial for owners to understand why their husky is running away or escaping in the first place.
+It’s really important to know why your husky is running away or getting out.

 Huskies have a lot of energy reserved for playtime and entertainment.
 If a husky lives a boring kinda life, where he isn’t receiving much attention or mental stimulation through playing, he’ll become frustrated and incredibly bored.